kuznetckiy/pioneer-doc-en/module/optic.rst

 Example
 -------

 This is an example program for optical flow module.
 Use Pioneer Station to `upload it to Pioneer`_.
-After that, turn the drone on and push start button on it.
+After that, turn the drone on, switch SwB in lower position and push start button on it.
 In 5 seconds it will lift off, fly 1 meter forward and return to launch point.

 .. _upload it to Pioneer: ../programming/pioneer_station/pioneer_station_upload.html